Quick NavigationSkip to main contentSkip to navigation

 Merzouga, M’hamid, Zagora

-Extreme heat in summer (above 45 degrees Celsius).
-Mild to cool winter days with cold nights that can drop near freezing.
+Extreme heat in high summer.
+Mild-to-cool winter days with cold nights that can drop near freezing — best visited October to April.

 Mediterranean North